damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

    1. [ ] People Ops (Recruiter): Add new Google user to ['New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group) to disable 2FA for them
    1. [ ] New team member: Google does not support 2FA in some countries ([e.g. Nigeria](https://productforums.google.com/forum/#!topic/gmail/3_wcd8tAqdc) ); if that is the case for you, reach out to People Ops to get the initial authentication code sent to a phone in  supported country, after which 2FA will work as normal.
    1. [ ] People Ops (Recruiter): inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
+1. [ ] People Ops (Recruiter): Send an email to the new team member, asking them for their GitLab.com handle, or asking them to create a GitLab.com account.
+If they already have an account and want to separate work / personal handles on GitLab.com, they can make a new account with their GitLab email address as the primary.
+Make sure that they fill out the GitLab.com profile with their first and last name to ensure that e-mail notifications arrive correctly.
+1. [ ] People Ops (Specialist): Invite GitLabber's GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer.
 1. [ ] Hiring manager: in the "GitLab Email Forwarding" doc, suggest which email aliases the new team member should be added to, then ping one of the admins mentioned in the doc to help get it done.
-1. [ ] People Ops (Recruiter): Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
+1. [ ] Hiring manager: determine if new team member will need access to the `dev` server.
+If so, make [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
-1. [ ] People Ops (Recruiter): let the new team member know their handle for dev.gitlab.org by mentioning it here.
+1. [ ] Hiring manager: let the new team member know their handle for dev.gitlab.org by mentioning it here.
 1. [ ] Slack
    1. [ ] People Ops (Recruiter): Add to [Slack](https://gitlab.slack.com/admin).
    1. [ ] New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.